The Breeders’ Cup World Championships is the annual horse racing showpiece of Grade One races staged every year in November.

 How To Bet The Breeders’ Cup

 Over November 1 and 2, 2019 we will witness the 36th Breeders’ Cup at Santa Anita Park in California, a venue that has hosted this great event nine times already.

-Thirteen other Grade 1 championship races will have already taken place over Friday and Saturday from 5½ furlongs up to a mile-and-a-half by the time we hopefully get to see the best of the US against some strong contenders from overseas in the closing event; the Breeders’ Cup Classic and betting the race makes it more fun!
+Fourteen championship races, one at Grade 2 level and all the others at Grade 1, will take place over the first Friday and Saturday of November from 5½ furlongs up to a mile-and-a-half.
+We will hopefully get to see the best of the US against some strong contenders from overseas in the closing event; the Breeders’ Cup Classic and betting the race makes it more fun!